 Arkansas Governor's Mansion

-It is our pleasure to share the Mansion's beautiful buildings and grounds with both Arkansans and visitors to our State.
-Tours are offered free of charge.
-Because the Arkansas Governor's Mansion is the full-time home of the Governor and his family, tours of the Mansion are scheduled by appointment only and are available only on days when other events are not scheduled.
-Outside volunteers are scheduled to lead tours, therefore it is imperative that tour groups keep their scheduled tour time or give at least three days' notice of cancellation.
-Please call 501-324-9805 to check on tour availability.
+It is our pleasure to share the beautiful Mansion with Arkansans and visitors to our State.
+Because the Arkansas Governor's Mansion is the full-time home of the Governor and his family, tours of the Mansion Gardens and Grounds are scheduled on set dates, or by appointment on a limited basis.
+Please check for scheduled tour dates below to obtain free tickets, or call 501-324-9805 to check on tour availability.
+We have two virtual tours available below and encourage you to enjoy them if no in-person tours are available.

 The Governor's Mansion sits on eight-and-one-half acres complimented by various gardens.
 Extensive new landscaping and gardens, designed by world-renowned Arkansas landscape designer, P. Allen Smith, were begun in December of 2006.
-This recently completed project offers visitors a sweeping vista of botanical beauty that invites everyone to take a leisurely stroll along chat paths or to enjoy quiet reflection around the fountain directly behind the Grand Hall.
+This area offers visitors a sweeping vista of botanical beauty that invites everyone to take a leisurely stroll along chat paths or to enjoy quiet reflection around the fountain directly behind the Grand Hall.

 As the welcoming view of the Governor's Mansion, the front-entry gardens are designed to highlight and showcase the handsome Georgian Colonial home.
 A formal, circular fountain is the centerpiece of the oval Entrance Garden, framed by boxwood hedging in a Greek-key design with large flower beds on either side for seasonal color.
 Connecting the north-entry gate to the front door of the Mansion is a brick pathway that runs down the center of this garden and on either side of the fountain.